oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 image:
 type: awareness
 ---
 Keycloak is an open-source identity and access management solution that allows you to secure your applications and services with ease.
-JHipster, on the other hand, is a powerful development platform that provides developers with the tools they need to create modern, scalable, and robust web applications.
+JHipster, on the other hand, is a powerful development platform that provides developers with the tools they need to create modern, scalable, and robust web applications using Spring Boot.

 Keycloak is the default OpenID Connect server configured with JHipster.
 Using Keycloak with JHipster is an excellent way to ensure that your web applications are secure and well-protected from unauthorized access.
 By integrating Keycloak with JHipster, you can easily implement authentication and authorization in your application, manage user identities, and provide secure access to resources.